top of page

 How to get to Rabat by plane

 Rabat–Salé Airport serves as an important international hub, offering daily flights to and from various locations in Morocco and Europe.
 You'll find official taxis waiting right outside the terminal, ready to take you to the city centre in about 10 minutes.
+While these taxis are metered, it's always a good idea to ask for a rough price before getting in.

 How to get to Rabat by train